liyanrui/orez/README.md

 # Orez

-Orez is a literate programming tool almost without denpendency on any document formatting language and programming language.
+Orez is a literate programming tool almost without dependency on any document formatting language and programming language.

 ## Installation